klingm/btle_sniffer/README.md

 The user interface is shown below.
 ![btle_sniffer GUI](readme/gui.png)

+Usage:

+The Combo Box for the advertising address allows the user to filter the display on a specific Bluetooth MAC address.
+The list of addresses can be updated using the "Refresh Addr List" button.
+Selecting '\* \*' results in all data being displayed.

 The output file format is:

 Timestamp, Channel, Src Addr, Adv Addr, RSSI